DataDog/dd-sdk-android/docs/integrated_libraries_android.md

 ### Glide

 If you use Glide to load images in your application, take a look at Datadog's [dedicated Glide library][3].

+### Jetpack Compose

+If you use Jetpack Compose to load images in your application, take a look at Datadog's [dedicated Jetpack Compose library][7].

 ### Picasso

 If you use Picasso, let it use your `OkHttpClient` for RUM and APM information about network requests made by Picasso.